 Whether your insurance will cover rehab depends on:

-Type of facility—there are a few different types of facilities such as detox, inpatient, and outpatient.
+There are a few different types of facilities such as detox, inpatient, and outpatient.

-Location of the facility—a program that is on the beach might be more costly than one in a small city or town.
+A program that is on the beach might be more costly than one in a small city or town.

-Size of the program—as in how many patients can be accommodated.
+As in how many patients can be accommodated.
 Smaller ones tend to be more expensive.

-Levels of care—may include detox, inpatient (residential), outpatient, transitional living, and comprehensive aftercare.
+May include detox, inpatient (residential), outpatient, transitional living, and comprehensive aftercare.

-Length of the program—most programs range from 28 to 90 days, and many are even longer.
+Most programs range from 28 to 90 days, and many are even longer.